Questions You May Consider Ahead of Completing the New Leaders Training Application

 How might I describe what my SEED group could be to someone who is not familiar with it?

 SEED originally attracted educators from P-12 schools.
-Presently, SEED attracts and supports educators, administrators, parents, and members from all educational (public, independent, charter, religious, P-12, higher ed, etc.) and community organizations that aim to offer more equitable spaces and practices.
+Presently, SEED attracts and supports community members, educators, administrators, and parents, from all educational (public, independent, charter, religious, N-20, higher ed, etc.) and community organizations that aim to offer more equitable spaces and practices.

-SEED is a peer-led, ongoing facilitated conversation, meaning it is structured to be led by internal community members over a period of time.
+A SEED Seminar or Group is a peer-led, ongoing facilitated conversation, meaning it is structured to be led by internal community members over a period of time.
 This model effectively ensures that the growth and change that takes place at both an individual and institutional level is generated thoughtfully from within.
-While some SEED leaders do conduct SEED-inspired diversity sessions, SEED is only effective as a program when the practices that have been tested and applied for over 30 years are housed thoughtfully and directly in your organization or community, through SEED seminars conducted by your facilitators.
-SEED believes that an institution’s leaders know the most about what their organization’s equity needs are and the application of that knowledge is what makes SEED transformational for organizations.
+While some SEED leaders do conduct SEED-inspired diversity sessions, SEED is most effective as a program when the practices that have been tested and applied for over 30 years are housed thoughtfully and directly in your organization or community through SEED seminars conducted by your facilitators.
+SEED believes that an institution’s or community’s members know the most about what their needs are, and the application of that knowledge is what makes SEED transformational for organizations.

 SEED applicants are committed to engaging in meaningful and productive conversations centered on diversity, inclusion, and equity.
 SEED leaders include educators, administrators, community organizers, administrators, parents, social workers, and educational consultants, among others.

-Why is there a word limit on some application questions, and what if I have more to say?
+Why is there a character limit on some application questions, and what if I have more to say?

-One aspect of SEED work is developing our personal stories and aiming to them be specific and clear.
-A word limit not only helps start this process, it aims to be considerate of both the applicant’s time as well as that of the SEED staff.
+One aspect of SEED work is developing our personal stories and aiming to make them specific and clear.
+A character limit not only helps start this process, it aims to be considerate of both the applicant’s time as well as that of the SEED staff reviewing applications.

 Why do I have to name what audience I intend for SEED?

-Because part of the acceptance process to New Leaders Week includes the commitment of each new leader to facilitate a SEED seminar, it is important to have a clear idea of who your intended audience will be.
-As you progress through New Leaders Week, you will determine how best to introduce and implement SEED at your specific institution.
+Because part of the acceptance process to New Leaders Training includes the commitment of each new leader to facilitate a SEED seminar, it is important to Training, you will determine how best to introduce and implement SEED at your specific institution.
 Having an idea of your SEED membership will help you focus on which methods will best support your intention and environment.

 Why is my school asked to support additional resources for my SEED seminar?
 What kinds of additional resources might I consider?

-SEED facilitation is not only about the conversation, it is also about the space and resources that support that conversation.
-Many SEED sessions include either food or beverages, materials such as notebooks or art supplies, and perhaps articles or books, all of which aim to support participants as they engage in their growth-orientated seminars over time.
+SEED facilitation is not only about the conversation; it is also about the space, tech support and resources that support that conversation.
+Many in person SEED sessions include either food or beverages.
+Some virtual SEED Seminars are supported by send-ahead materials such as notebooks or art supplies, and articles or books, all of which aim to support participants as they engage in their growth-orientated seminars over time.

-What if I’m the only one from my school approved to attend a New Leaders Week?
+What if I’m the only one from my school approved to attend a New Leaders Training?
 May I come alone?

 What if we already have SEED leaders at my school?
 Can I still apply?
 How do I interact with the other SEED leader(s) after I am trained?